feast-dev/feast/docs/concepts/offline-store.md

-# Offline Store
+# Offline store

-An offline store is a storage and compute system where historic feature data can be stored or accessed for building training datasets or for sourcing data for materialization into the online store.
+Feast uses offline stores as storage and compute systems.
+Offline stores store historic time-series feature values.
+Feast does not generate these features, but instead uses the offline store as the interface for querying existing features in your organization.

 Offline stores are used primarily for two reasons

-1. Building training datasets
+1. Building training datasets from time-series features.
-2. Querying data sources for feature data in order to load these features into your online store
+2. Materializing \(loading\) features from the offline store into an online store in order to serve those features at low latency for prediction.

-Feast does not actively manage your offline store.
-Instead, you are asked to select an offline store \(like `BigQuery` or the `File` offline store\) and then to introduce batch sources from these stores using [data sources](data-model-and-concepts.md#data-source) inside feature views.
+Offline stores are configured through the [feature\_store.yaml](../reference/offline-stores/).
+When building training datasets or materializing features into an online store, Feast will use the configured offline store along with the data sources you have defined as part of feature views to execute the necessary data operations.

-Feast will use your offline store to query these sources.
 It is not possible to query all data sources from all offline stores, and only a single offline store can be used at a time.
-For example, it is not possible to query a BigQuery table from a `File` offline store, nor is it possible for a `BigQuery` offline store to query files in your local file system.
+For example, it is not possible to query a BigQuery table from a `File` offline store, nor is it possible for a `BigQuery` offline store to query files from your local file system.

-Please see [feature\_store.yaml](../reference/feature-repository/feature-store-yaml.md#overview) for configuring your offline store.
+Please see the [Offline Stores](../reference/offline-stores/) reference for more details on configuring offline stores.